-Beal currently serves on the board of trustees at the Asia Society Northern California in San Francisco and Creative Growth Art Center in Oakland.
-Previously, he also served on the board of trustees at Yerba Buena Center for the Arts in San Francisco, and San Francisco Asian Contemporary Art and Design Consortium.
-He also has been an advisor to the American Film Institute in Los Angeles, Girls Inc. of Alameda County, and the Asian Art Museum in San Francisco.
+Beal currently serves on the advisory board of the Asia Society Northern California in San Francisco and as a trustee emeritus of Creative Growth Art Center in Oakland.
+Previously, he served on the board of trustees at Yerba Buena Center for the Arts in San Francisco.
+He has been an advisor to the American Film Institute in Los Angeles and the Asian Art Museum in San Francisco.

 In the studio and beyond